dankcuddlybear/zestiso/README.md

 zestiso-archiso-files: ZestISO live ISO installer files
 zestiso-branding: ZestISO OS branding

+## System requirements
+The system requirements vary depending on the desktop environment and use case (i.e. casual work or gaming).
+Currently, only devices with a 64-bit Intel or AMD processor are supported (x64, x86_64 or amd64).
+ZestISO and Arch Linux may come to more devices in the future, like smartphones/tablets, Chromebooks, Apple Silicon Macs and others.
+But that will take a very long time to happen.
+Older 32-bit devices will NEVER be supported as they are just too slow, limited in functionality and complicated to maintain.
+#### KDE Plasma: minimum requirements
+- CPU: 1GHz
+- GPU: Any GPU or integrated graphics from after 2008
+- RAM: 2GiB
+- Storage: 12GiB free disk space
+#### KDE Plasma: recommended requirements
+- CPU: 1.4GHz dual-core
+- GPU: Any GPU or integrated graphics from after 2012
+- RAM: 4GiB
+- Storage: 16GiB free disk space

+## System requirements for gaming
+The Linux Gaming Ready certification has different tiers that determine how good your hardware is, and what kind of games your device can run.
+These range from the lowest tier to the highest tier.
+The tier given depends on the age of your hardware, compatibility with games and general performance.
+NVIDIA GPUs have limited support as well as some issues with certain software.
+For that reason the highest tier you can achieve with any NVIDIA GPU is Silver.

+#### Poop
+The worst tier, given to hardware that does not meet the requirements of higher tiers.
+Only good for 8-bit and 16-bit retro game emulation and maybe Linux native games or old Windows games using DirectX 9 and below.
+No support for any recent Windows games.
+You don't have a Gaming PC, stop calling it a Gaming PC.

+#### Rust
+Basically obsolete.
+Enough to run for Indie games, older Windows games and possibly emulation of 6th and 7th generation consoles.
+Don't expect any modern AAA game to run at all.
+CPU: 1.4GHz, 4 cores or 2 cores with hyperthreading
+RAM: 4GB DDR2
+GPU: 2GB VRAM, Vulkan 1.3

 ## Getting ZestISO
 There are no online hosted images available to download (yet).
 You will have to build them yourself.
 Please read the next 2 sections for build instructions.
 zestiso-kde: ZestISO with KDE Plasma desktop environment and pre-installed applications